 to purchase.
 Upon purchase, you will receive a temporary permit in the form of a PDF file that you can print out, or save to your smartphone.
 It is good for 14 days.

-There are approximately 160 private ATV operating permit agents located throughout the state and several State Parks Offices to purchase the sticker you can place on your machine.
+There are approximately 160 private ATV operating permit agents located throughout the state and several State Parks Offices to purchase the permit you can place on your machine.